France's prime minister pleads for lawmakers’ support to reduce France’s debts ahead of key vote

 The confidence vote later Monday, likely in the early evening, is widely expected to go against him, requiring Bayrou to submit the resignation of his minority government to President Emmanuel Macron.

-But opposition lawmakers are vowing to instead use the opportunity to topple Bayrou and his minority government of centrist and right-wing ministers, an upheaval that would force Macron to begin what could be another arduous hunt for a replacement.
+Bayrou lamented that lawmakers from opposite ends of the political spectrum were preparing to vote him out rather than rallying behind his position that France's debts are becoming untenable — a crisis he warned would remain even if he falls.

-The National Assembly of 577 lawmakers is interrupting its summer recess for the extraordinary session that Bayrou requested, starting at 3 p.m.
-(1300 GMT; 0900 EDT) Monday.
+“You have the power to bring down the government but you don't have the power to erase reality," Bayrou said.
+He will be France's third prime minister in 12 months to fall if ousted.

-After Bayrou delivers a speech that is expected to argue that belt-tightening is in the national interest, lawmakers will have their say before they vote either for or against his government — likely in the late afternoon or early evening.
+The 577-seat National Assembly is interrupting its summer recess for the confidence vote that Bayrou requested.
+After his 40-minute speech, lawmakers were having their say before they vote either for or against his government — likely in the early evening.
 Lawmakers can also abstain.

 Bayrou needs a majority of “for” votes to survive.
-If a majority votes against, France's constitution decrees that Bayrou would have to submit his government’s resignation to Macron, plunging France into renewed crisis.
+If a majority votes against, France's constitution decrees that he would have to submit his government’s resignation to Macron, plunging France into renewed crisis.

 The 47-year-old president is paying a steep price for his stunning decision to dissolve the National Assembly in June 2024, triggering legislative elections that the French leader hoped would strengthen the hand of his pro-European centrist alliance in parliament's lower house.
 But the gamble backfired, producing a splintered legislature with no dominant political bloc in power for the first time in France's modern republic.